-Add in your egg and just mooch that in using the same motions you did for the banana.
+Add your egg to the and just mix that in using the same motions you did for the banana.

-Your batter will look like this.
 It will look slightly different without oats but again, it will be just fine.
 Do you feel reassured?
 I want you to be reassured.
 Because I want you to eat these pancakes – because I care.